Philodendron verrucosum (Ecuador Philodendron) Care Tips

 • P. verrucosum x P. melanochrysum – have given us the equally appropriately named ‘Splendid.’

-Both share similar light veining, delicious velvety texture, and eye-watering price tag.
+Both share similar light veining, delicious velvety texture, and eye-watering price tag (though I’m certainly starting to see those prices come down over time).

 The Philodendron family is famous for its massive variety of plant types, shapes, and colors, and there are plenty of other family members to get acquainted with.